-2021 COMPENSATION ELEMENTS AND OUTCOMES
+2022 COMPENSATION ELEMENTS AND OUTCOMES

-The following table summarizes the primary elements of our executive compensation program for 2021.
-As detailed below, the 2021 outcomes of the incentive opportunities provided to our NEOs reflect our current year results as well as our focus on delivering long-term results.
-Specifically, the incentives earned under our 2021 AIP exceeded target based on our Core Adjusted EBITDA.
-While certain of the stock price milestones related to the EPRG PSUs were met and certain awards vested in 2021, from a longer-term perspective, the EPRG PSUs will require continued service from the NEOs and significant growth in our stock price in order to vest fully.
-In addition, time-based options granted in 2019 under the EPOP will require sustained improvement in our stock price in order for executives to realize the targeted value of the program.
+The following table summarizes the primary elements of our executive compensation program for 2022.
+As detailed below, the 2022 outcomes of the incentive opportunities provided to our NEOs reflect our current year results as well as our focus on delivering long-term results.
+Specifically, the incentives earned under our 2022 AIP exceeded target based on our Core Adjusted EBITDA, Core Revenue and achievement of strategic objectives tied to CommScope NEXT.
+The TSR PSUs and Core Adjusted EBITDA PSUs will not vest until completion of the three-year performance period (the period from March 1, 2022 until February 28, 2025 for the TSR PSUs and fiscal years 2022-2024 for the Core Adjusted EBITDA PSUs).